I may not know what I want to do yet with my life, but I know my life has meaning and purpose.

 I feel good about the kinds of activities I’m involved in during my free time and know that they are good for my overall well-being.

-I enjoy my recreational involvement in activities at school, at church, or with other local organizations.
+I enjoy involvement in recreational activities at school, in my community, and/or with other local organizations.

 I actively take advantage of opportunities to find new activities and new ways to have fun.